River of Time – Celebrating the Work of Paula J. Swenson

 RECEPTION: OCT 3.
 Exhibit: OCT 3 – JAN 30.
 Just as pockets of rich memory may emerge amid a human mind in cognitive decline, remnants of ecosystem diversity that retain resilience amid changing conditions are referred to as ecological “refugia.

-EXHIBIT extended to mid-February: Color is more than just visual: it’s emotional.
+EXHIBIT extended to late March: Color is more than just visual: it’s emotional.
 There is magic in color; a kind of spell woven through light and perception.
 Saturated colors (bright, vivid, and pure) don’t just catch the eye- they uplift the soul.
 Whether it’s the golden glow of a deep yellow or the bold intensity of crimson red, colors often evoke joy, excitement, and vitality.